Mercury (Marvel Comics): World War Hulk

-They are then attacked by three members of the Hellfire Cult and Mercury takes them all out.
-X-23 points out she is more than just lifeless metal, she is a person and a hero and to put her past behind her and look at who she is now.
-She just might like what she sees.

 X-Infernus

 Mercury and Rockslide are watching a training session between Pixie and Nightcrawler when Pixie stabs Nightcrawler with her soul dagger.
-They run in and move Pixie away from Nightcrawler's unconscious body, Beast enters and Pixie regains her senses.
-When she removes her dagger, Magik's sword emerges from his chest and Magik teleports in ready to reclaim her sword.
+They run in and move Pixie away from Nightcrawler's unconscious body.
+After the dagger is removed from Nightcrawler, Magik's sword emerges from his chest.
+When Magik arrives to reclaim her sword, Mercury engages her in combat and manages to stab her in the shoulder.
+Mercury is among the X-Men who venture into Limbo.
+There, Witchfire turns Colossus and Wolverine against Mercury and Rockslide, who get taken out.

-Mercury engages Magik in combat and manages to stab her in the shoulder; Magik responds by blowing her up, noting that she has some immunity to magic, but is not invulnerable.
-After she reforms, she is placed on a team of X-Men being sent to Limbo along with Rockslide due to their resistance to magic.

-Upon entering Limbo, the team fights their way through many demons.
-Pixie senses the darkness within her suddenly growing and she teleports off to Belasco's castle by herself.

-Hearing the screams from the castle, Nightcrawler teleports the X-Men into the throne room.
-Once there, Witchfire turns Colossus and Wolverine against Mercury and Rockslide who get taken out, leaving Nightcrawler the last X-Man standing.

 Utopia

-Mercury, along with fellow students Onyxx and Loa, was tasked with keeping peace at the riots on Telegraph Hill after the mutant-hate group "Humanity Now!" marched from Sacramento to San Francisco to promote "Proposition X", displeasing many citizens of San Francisco, mutant and non-mutant alike.
-After the riots subsided on Telegraph Hill, Cyclops came and picked them up, taking them to City Hall.
-During the final battle against Norman Osborn's forces, along with Iceman and many of the other x-students, she takes on Mimic.

-After Osborn's defeat by the X-Men and the official creation of Utopia, Mercury is involved in a media tug of war between Osborn, her father Mark, and their claims that she is being held captive against her will.
-Although she confronts her father over the phone, during a live television broadcast, and disputes his claims going as far as to call him a bad father her situation gets more complicated as Deadpool intervenes.

-Believing that he is doing them a favor he attempts to kill Mark Kincaid, on live television only to be stopped by Domino.
-However Deadpool is still attempting to follow through and kill Mark.
+After Norman Osborn's defeat by the X-Men and the creation of Utopia, Mercury is involved in a media tug of war between Osborn, her father Mark, and their claims that she is being held captive against her will.
+Although she confronts her father over the phone during a live television broadcast, and disputes his claims going as far as to call him a bad father, her situation gets more complicated as Deadpool intervenes.
+Believing that he is doing them a favor, Deadpool attempts to kill Mark Kincaid on live television, but is stopped by Domino.
 In the meantime, the X-Men plan on having Mercury declared an emancipated minor to counter Osborn.
 Wolverine publicly rescues Mark from sniper fire, restoring the X-Men's damaged reputations.
-He confesses in an interview to the aforementioned witnesses that Osborn put him up to everything.